 In this series, you’ll learn some of the basics of programming while working in a modern, friendly environment with the Swift programming language.

-Instead of boring you with a lot of theory, we’re going to get you coding right away by using Xcode playgrounds, which are sandbox-type environments where you can run code directly without having to code an entire app.
+Instead of us boring you with a lot of theory, you’ll get to coding right away by using Swift Playgrounds, which are sandbox-type environments wherein you can run code directly without having to code an entire app.

-The set of tools you use to write software is often referred to as the toolchain.
-The part of the toolchain into which you write your code is known as the Integrated Development Environment (IDE).
+The set of tools that you use to write software is often referred to as the tool chain.
+The part of the tool chain into which you write your code is known as the Integrated Development Environment (IDE).
 Xcode is your IDE, which includes playgrounds.

 You’ll use playgrounds throughout this series to practice coding, so it’s important to understand how they work.
 That’s what you’ll learn during the rest of this tutorial.

 When you open Xcode, it will greet you with the following welcome screen: